This approach will give access to the medial border of both the proximal and distal hallux.

-The dorsomedial (collateral) digital nerve (in the majority of cases branch of the deep peroneal nerve) runs on the dorsal half of the medial side, and the medial plantar hallucal nerve runs along its plantar aspect.
+The dorsomedial (collateral) digital nerve (in most cases branch of the deep peroneal nerve) runs on the dorsal half of the medial side, and the medial plantar hallucal nerve runs along its plantar aspect.

 3. Skin incision

-5. Extension of the approach
+7. Extension of the approach

 One can extend the approach more proximally for diaphyseal fractures of the hallux metatarsal.